 HICKORY SHAD fishing is fair to good in the lower Connecticut River (DEEP Marine Headquarters fishing pier), Lieutenant River, and Black Hall River.
-Also, the Mystic and Niantic Rivers are spots worth trying.

 STRIPED SEA ROBIN fishing is FANTASTIC.
 "Poor-Man's Lobster" are found wherever one is saltwater fishing.
 Great fishing from shore...with many fish measuring over 17 inches and barking up a storm (grunting noise they make when handling them).
 They love sandworms, squid and any live or dead bait.
 They are also very good to eat.
 Please be careful when handling them...be mindful of their spines located on top of their head and gill cover.